 When you’re looking for a digital notepad, you should keep a few things in mind.

-The price of a digital notebook can vary greatly, from a few dollars to a few hundred dollars.
+The price of an electronic notepad can vary greatly, from a few dollars to a few hundred dollars.

 One of the most important things to consider is how much you’re willing to spend on a digital notepad.